3b9a3487-edit

-We've known him as a member of the group The Police, a solo singer with global hits like "Englishman in New York" and "Shape Of My Heart", to name just a couple of obvious ones.
-But there was one string to Sting's artistic bow that remained a mystery to us: his talents as an actor.
-After attending one of the performances of his musical The Last Ship, playing at La Seine Musicale until March 8, 2026, we are now convinced: there isn't a field in which this artist doesn't excel.
-At 74 years old, he delivers a show of extraordinary intensity, blending a striking social fresco with a moving personal story.
+We know him as a member of the band The Police, a solo singer with global hits — "Englishman in New York", "Shape Of My Heart", to name just a few — but there was one string in Sting's artistic bow that remained a mystery to us: his acting skills.
+After attending one of his musical performances, The Last Ship, showcased at La Seine Musicale until March 8, 2026, we are now convinced: there isn’t a domain in which this artist does not excel.
+At 74 years old, he delivers a show of rare intensity, straddling a striking social fresco and a deeply moving personal narrative.
 Here are 3 reasons to go see The Last Ship.

 1) A show that has been sailing around the world for over ten years

-Originally, The Last Ship is an album by Sting, released in 2013, and it was adapted into a musical in 2014.
-It first premiered in Chicago, then set sail for Broadway, followed by England and Canada between 2016 and 2019.
-This year, in 2026, the show drops anchor in Paris, along with Amsterdam, Brisbane, and New York — like a fresh start, twelve years after its debut.
+While The Last Ship originally started as a Sting album released in 2013, it was adapted into a musical in 2014.
+First showcased in Chicago, it later made its way to Broadway, followed by England and Canada between 2016 and 2019.
+It's only this year, in 2026, that the show drops anchor in Paris, as well as in Amsterdam, Brisbane, and New York — like a fresh start, twelve years after its debut.

-Just like the studio album, the musical pays tribute to the shipyard workers of Newcastle, the environment where Sting grew up.
-The show is performed in its original version — with French supertitles — which adds to its charm.
+Just like the studio album, the musical pays tribute to the workers of a shipyard in Newcastle, the environment where Sting grew up.
+The show is performed in its original version — with subtitles in French — which adds even more to its charm.

 .